Skip to content

 sh

-aphrodite run --model /path/to/model-GPTQ
+aphrodite run /path/to/model-GPTQ

 TIP